milos-p-lab/MarkdownGuideHtmlConverter/docs/blog.md

 This converter started as a hobby, but it's now a practical tool I trust in my own workflow.
 If you're looking for a simple, powerful, and secure Markdown-to-HTML converter, feel free to try it or contribute.

-Made with ❤️ and precision by Miloš Perunović
+Made with focus and precision by Miloš Perunović 😊

 👉 [Try it on GitHub](https://github.com/milos-p-lab/MarkdownGuideHtmlConverter)